azadehafzar/OpenMoji-Jekyll-Plugin/README.md

 ## Attribution
 1. All default emojis designed by [OpenMoji](https://openmoji.org) - the open source emoji and icon project.
 License: CC BY-SA 4.0
 2. This project is a fork of [Jemoji](https://github.com/jekyll/jemoji).
+License: MIT